dopurcell/cspm-rest-api-python-scripts/README.md

-# CSMP REST API Python Scripts
+# CSPM REST API Python Scripts

 Python scripts I'm working on to show practical examples on how to use the Prisma Cloud CSPM REST APIs.